not-a-human/FinPal/README.md

 # FinPal

-**FinPal** is a finance management app designed to help users manage their financial data effectively.
+**FinPal** is a finance management app designed to help users plan allocated funds based on a percentage of their monthly salary.
+Users can create records for bills and loans, and the app notifies them when any bill or loan exceeds the allocated fund for the specified category.
+Additionally, users can track their monthly salary within the app.
 This project is still in the testing and development phase, and we welcome feedback from testers.

 ## Table of Contents
 - [Features](#features)